“Doc, I’m worried about my SQL Server performance.”

 “Gosh, Doc, you’re right about all the moving parts.
 Now I see how I can’t just install SQL Server, set it and forget it.
 I need to nourish the relationship.
 But this all still feels overwhelming.
 How am I ever going to keep so many different things straight and stay ahead of the game?”

 “That’s the best part.
 There are tools that can help with your SQL Server performance.
 You don’t have to go it alone.”

 “Whew!
 That’s reassuring.
 I didn’t know about that.”

 “That’s right.
-The tools monitor your system and report all these metrics so you can apply your tuning techniques and eliminate performance bottlenecks.”
+The tools monitor your SQL server performance and report all these metrics so you can apply your tuning techniques and eliminate bottlenecks.”

 “Sure.
 And we can work on those right — oh, my, we’re out of time for this week.
 Please make an appointment with my receptionist and we’ll pick up next week.”

 “Boy, those four hours went by fast, Doc!
 Time sure flies when you’re working out performance problems around fragmentation, resource usage and buffer cache hit ratio, doesn’t it?”

 “Yes, and I’m sure that once you communicate openly about those issues with your SQL Server, all of your performance problems will be history.”